tdooms/bilinear-interp/writeup.md

 $$h_{i+1} = ReLU(W_i h_i + b_i)$$
 We will study the following structure.
 $$h_{i+1} = (W_i h_i + b_i) \odot (V_i h_i + c_i)$$
 Here, $W_i$ and $V_i$ are matrices of the same dimensionality and $b_i$ and $c_i$ are biases.
 The $\odot$ denotes an element-wise product.
 The astute reader will probably notice that this is not at all a bilinear map; the biases make this non linear.
 However, without biases we cannot represent potentially essential operations such as the identity operation (seriously, try this if you don't believe me).
 In a further section we will solve this to have the best of both worlds.
 As lightly covered in the intro, there are a handful of reasons for studying this structure.
 #### 1) Linearizability
 Just as linear maps can be represented as a matrix, bilinear maps can be represented as a tensor.
 A matrix is simply a rank 2 tensor (sometimes called a 1-1 tensor, meaning 1 input dim and 1 output dim).
 To describe bilinear maps, we need a rank 3 tensor (2 input dim and 1 output dim).
-While this tensor can become quite large, we can still employ very simple techniques to analyse this.
+While this tensor can become quite large, we can still employ very simple techniques to analyze this.

 > I can't stress enough how important this is!
 We have a single mathematical object that represents the full computation of a layer.
 The main issue with a ReLU is that it requires to know the input to determine the output, which makes it extremely hard to define guarantees, this is completely obviated with this approach.
 Furthermore, the normal weight matrix is impossible to study because the ReLU may just change things around.
 This single object makes it possible to definitively make guarantees about behaviour and extract algorithms without ever evaluating the (single-layer) network.